dfgitn4j/browserVsCypherShell/browserVsCypherShell.md

 ![Figure 4.
 One and two traversal Neo4j Browser interactive graph visualization](https://cdn-images-1.medium.com/max/2128/1*N77iditHR55k4LmshSL-Pg.jpeg)*Figure 4.
 One and two traversal Neo4j Browser interactive graph visualization*

-*Figure 4* shows 47 nodes and 70 relationships displayed, even though the underlying query returns 170 unique paths.
+*Figure 4* shows 47 nodes and 70 relationships displayed, but running a path count query MATCH paths=(:Node)-[:PARENT_OF*1..2]->() RETURN count(path) returns 170 unique paths.
 Why the discrepancy between what’s visualized and the underlying data set it represents?
 The Neo4j Browser transforms the multi-dimensional overlapping data into a 2D visual.
 The visualization is very useful for exploring query results with the unfortunate potential side effect of obscuring the actual amount of data returned. (see “[The Graph Database Chronicles Episode 1](https://vimeo.com/412062101/f779f65d71)” for a deeper discussion if this seems strange to you).

 The 50 node / 70 relationship example graph has a total of 5,673 unique paths.
 A visualization of all the unique paths is not much different from *figure 4*, but the underlying data is approximately a 3,000% increase over the 170 one and two hop traversal query paths.
 The query MATCH path=(:Node)-[:PARENT_OF*]->() RETURN path illustrates returning all the paths for any number of traversals.
 Running this in the Neo4j Browser would result in the f*igure 2* spinning dots. ***Not to worry!*** Turns out that the query is not the issue.
 > ⁉️ This is a good time for a reality check.
 It should be asked what the query is trying to accomplish and will the visualization add any value, or is it just eye candy? 👀 For this example it would be hard to come up with valid reason for needing a flattened visualization of 5,673 unique paths.
 “But wait!
 I am looking for unrecognized patterns in my graph!” is a common quick response.
 A flattened force-directed layout is not going to give you this.
 What’s really being asked for is the ability to find patterns  based on the shape of the data in the graph.
 This is where the algorithms in the Neo4j [Graph Data Science Library](https://neo4j.com/product/graph-data-science-library/) are extremely useful.
 Applying graph algorithms is very worthwhile to look into, but is a topic well past this post.